rshetty22166145/Unbeatable-Tic-Tac-Toe/README.md

  Implemented minimax algorithm to create an unbeatable AI player mode.

 ## Setup Info:
   Simply run main.py after cloning repo.
+Prompts will be on console